There isn't a set rule for the ideal number of blocks your maze should have.

 At the start of a maze, it's important to be clear and transparent about all the relevant details.

-This includes providing an estimate of the time it will take to complete the maze, as well as whether or not you will be providing an incentive for participation.
+This includes providing an estimate of the time it will take to complete the maze, as well as whether you will provide an incentive for participation.

-If there is an incentive being offered, the test can be a bit longer.
+If you're offering an incentive, the test can be longer.

 Without an incentive, a high number of blocks is more likely to result in fatigue impacting the quality of the answers and the abandonment rate.
 If no incentive is involved, you may have better results if you keep the number of blocks under eight.